mmodestas/modop1/README.md

 # P1 Meter Reader (LT-ESO)

-This repo contains ESPHome configuration for ESP8266 based P1 Reader.
+This repository contains the ESPHome configuration for an ESP8266-based P1 Reader.

-This version is based on number of other implementations using DSMR library, only adjusted to match adresses and descriptions of Lithuanian P1 specification (provided by ESO).
+This version is adapted from various other implementations using the DSMR library, modified specifically to align with the addresses and descriptions defined in the Lithuanian P1 specification (provided by ESO).